trigg3rX/TriggerX-examples/Automated-Staking-Rewards/README.md

-# 🪙 StakingRewards - TriggerX Automation Example
+# 🪙 StakingRewards - TriggerX Event-Based Job Example

 This project demonstrates how to **automate event-based reward distribution** using [TriggerX](https://www.triggerx.network/).
 Built with [Foundry](https://book.getfoundry.sh/), the `StakingRewards` smart contract allows users to stake tokens and automatically receive proportional rewards **when a threshold is reached**, with distribution triggered by **TriggerX**.